xiaoxianyu-office/mm/Getting-Started-with-Mobs.md

 ### Setting up basics:
 Now that you have the mob file, lets start by populating it with your very own mob:
 ```

 tutorial_pirate:
+# Basic part of a mob, this must be an alpha numeric, unique value as its how the mob is identified by the plugin.

   Type: ZOMBIE
+  # Base mob type, must be a valid Minecraft Entity.

   Display: '&ePirate'
+  # A String that will be used as the mob display name, can include color codes.

   Health: 100
+  # Base Mob health.
   Damage: 10
+  # Base Mob damage.

   Equipment:
   - IRON_SWORD HAND
   - SHIELD OFFHAND
+  # The equipment that the mob uses, in this current setup, it equips an Iron Sword on the Main Hand and a Shield on the Offhand.
+Check Equipment for more info: https://git.mythiccraft.io/mythiccraft/MythicMobs/-/wikis/Mobs/Equipment

   Options:
     AlwaysShowName: true
     PreventOtherDrops: true